Post-graduation work permit

 You must extend your study permit before it becomes invalid.
 If you are waiting for a letter of acceptance for your next program and need assistance with your timeline contact International Student Advising for support.
 You may be eligible to maintain status between programs as well as work off-campus between programs.

-How do I get my Letter of Completion?
+How do I get my Program Completion Letter?

 Depending on your faculty or program, you may need to apply for graduation, request your letter, or it may be issued automatically.

-Usually your Letter of Completion will be available shortly after completing your last program requirement, such as receiving your final grade or submitting your thesis.
+Usually your Program Completion Letter will be available shortly after completing your last program requirement, such as receiving your final grade or submitting your thesis.

-Typically, you can access it in the Student Services Centre (under ‘Grades and Records’) or it may be emailed to you from your program or faculty.
+Typically, you can download your Program Completion Letter in Workday.
+For more information, view our step-by-step tutorial.
+It may also be emailed to you from your program or faculty.

-After you have completed program requirements, be sure to check every day to see if your Letter of Completion stating you have completed all program requirements has become available and save a copy when you first access it.
-You must stop working immediately as soon as your Letter of Completion first becomes available unless one of the following applies:
+After you have completed program requirements, be sure to check the Workday every day to see if your Program Completion Letter stating you have completed all program requirements has become available and save a copy when you first access it.
+You must stop working immediately as soon as your Program Completion Letter first becomes available unless one of the following applies:

-After your Letter of Completion first becomes available, you may only apply for the PGWP within a certain time period.
+After your Program Completion Letter first becomes available, you may only apply for the PGWP within a certain time period.

-Within 90 days after your letter of completion becomes available
+Within 90 days after your Program completion letter becomes available

 Apply before your study permit expires.